franco-ortega/franco-ortega/README.md

 Additionally, despite being a math and science kid, I have learned to appreciate and nurture my creative side through writing, cartography, and designing boardgames.
 I also enjoy bouldering, getting around on bike, and attending art events.
 </p>
 <p>
-Yes to social justice, climate justice, and economic justice.
+Yes to racial justice, social justice, climate justice, and economic justice.
 </p>

 <!--